- Academic amnesty

 Candidates who exhibit inappropriate behaviors may be referred for a Conference of Concern to formally identify the unsuitable behaviors, recommend corrective action(s), and determine the candidate’s suitability for continuing in educator preparation.
 Candidates who have convictions outlined in the Nebraska Department of Education's Rule 20, Section 005.07A, will be allowed to continue in the educator preparation program or referred for certification only through an appeal to the Commissioner or State Board of Education.

 Individuals are expected to progress steadily toward the degree.
-Majors enrolled in the College of Education will complete work for the degree according to the requirements of the catalog of the year in which they entered the College.
+Majors enrolled in the College of Education, Health, and Human Sciences will complete work for the degree according to the requirements of the catalog of the year in which they entered the College.
 For interruptions in enrollment of more than one semester, individuals will be held to the requirements of the catalog of the year when they re-enter the College.

-A College of Education, Health, and Human Sciences student in Biomechanics, Kinesiology, or Public Health who receives a grade below “C”, an “I” (Incomplete), or a “W” (Withdraw) in any undergraduate course with a department prefix of HPER, PE, RLS, SPED, or TED may re-enroll in that course for one additional time for a total of two attempts.
+A College of Education, Health, and Human Sciences student in Biomechanics, Kinesiology, or Public Health who receives a grade below “C-“ or a “W” (Withdraw) in any undergraduate course with a department prefix of ATHL, BMCH, CDIS, COUN, HEKI, KINS, PHHB, SPED, or TED may re-enroll in that course for one additional time for a total of two attempts.
 For exceptions to this rule, please review program-specific requirements.

 Special Note: A candidate who is removed from or withdraws from any field, practicum, or clinical practice experience, regardless of reason for the removal/withdrawal, must appeal to be allowed to repeat the experience.
 If the appeal is granted, the candidate must reapply for a placement.
 A candidate may repeat such experiences only once.